anish2105/TalentBoost/README.md

 ![image](https://github.com/anish2105/TalentBoost/assets/88924201/cb378ac6-4eae-4fb7-a47a-f0ab23d973e3)

-* Login Portal for Organizations to Facilitate Resume Submission and Domain Selection by Candidates
+<h3>Login Portal for Organizations to Facilitate Resume Submission and Domain Selection by Candidates </h3>

 ![image](https://github.com/anish2105/TalentBoost/assets/88924201/5efe3d57-b505-4638-be6f-f4bcffdd16a4)

-* Once the user submits a resume, the brief details about the candidate is scanned, a Summary of the resume is generated and gives the candidates a chance to refine the resume
+Once the user submits a resume, the brief details about the candidate is scanned, a Summary of the resume is generated and gives the candidates a chance to refine the resume

 ![image](https://github.com/anish2105/TalentBoost/assets/88924201/56038b7e-b410-41b4-b7b7-5428c20afef4)

-* After a user submits their resume, the system automatically scans and generates a summary of the candidate's key details.
+After a user submits their resume, the system automatically scans and generates a summary of the candidate's key details.
 Candidates are then provided with an opportunity to review and refine their resumes based on this summary.

 ![image](https://github.com/anish2105/TalentBoost/assets/88924201/e207e948-ac9c-494d-8441-ff6a10801743)